Frogging-Family/mostlyportable-gcc/README.md

 ## Building:
 Simply run `./mostlyportable-gcc.sh` and select the compiler you want to build.
 If you want to customize your build, edit the corresponding .cfg.

+You can all run `./mostlyportable-gcc.sh gcc`, `./mostlyportable-gcc.sh mingw` or `./mostlyportable-gcc.sh all` to build respectively gcc, mingw or both directly, skipping the prompt.

 ## How to use the resulting build:
 The most convenient way is to locally add bin/lib/include dirs of your build to PATH when building your project.
 That way your custom build will get priority for that process without altering your system.